suikan4github/kaiten-yaki/INSTALL.md

 This is very dangerous because of several aspects like destroying the wrong volume and the risk of security.
 But sometimes it is very useful.

 For example, assume you are installing a distribution by Kaiten-yaki.
-If you reboot the system at the end of GUI/TUI installer by mistake, your system will never boot again.
+If you reboot the system at the end of GUI/TUI installer by mistake, your system may never boot again.
 In this case, the overwrite-install can recycle this "bad" logical volume and let your system boot again.

 To use the overwrite-install, you have to set some parameters as follows: